+This learning path uses several popular Python libraries–Pandas, PyTorch, and scikit-learn–to manipulate a data set and create a machine learning model.
 In this learning path, you will set up options for your Jupyter notebook server.
-If you can’t remember how to launch JupyterHub, go back to the Launch JupyterHub learning path.
+If you cannot remember how to launch JupyterHub, go back to the Launch JupyterHub learning path.

-When you first gain access to JupyterHub, a configuration screen (Figure 1) gives you the opportunity to select a notebook image and configure the deployment size and environment variables for your data science project.
+When you first access JupyterHub, a configuration screen (Figure 1) allows you to select a notebook image and configure the deployment size and environment variables for your data science project.

 You can customize the following options: